camiladans/703501ac4a383650d697544e6bc04f490c9054d894d5a777048ff94dce04099f_Predicting-Patient-Admission/README.md

 	)
   ```

+---

+## Model Drift Detection

+This project includes both **drift simulation** and **drift detection**.

+### Drift Simulation
+To test robustness, we generate synthetic drifted datasets during preprocessing:
+- **Numerical features**: Scaled by 1.2 or perturbed with Gaussian noise (σ = 0.1 × feature_std).
+- **Categorical features**: Randomly flip 10–15% of values to other categories using uniform random selection.

+The drifted versions are saved as:
+data/drifted_train.csv
+data/drifted_test.csv

+The preprocessing function returns both original and drifted splits so drift checks can run consistently.

+**Justification**:
+Simulating drift allows us to validate whether the pipeline can recognize shifts in feature distributions that mimic real-world changes (e.g., new patient demographics, different lab equipment calibrations, or evolving coding practices).
+Without such testing, a model might silently degrade in production.
+By systematically injecting noise and category flips, we approximate realistic feature drift scenarios and create a benchmark for evaluating Evidently’s detection accuracy.

 ### Model Drift Detection
 src/drift_detection.py was added to monitor changes in input data over time.
 - Tool: evidently